 1. PURPOSE & AIMS

-2. OUR ETHOS 7
+2. OUR ETHOS

 3. ROLES AND RESPONSIBILITIES

 4. TRAINING & INDUCTION

-5. PROCEDURES FOR MANAGING CONCERNS
+5. PROCEDURES FOR MANAGING CONCERNS 15

-6. SPECIFIC SAFEGUARDING ISSUES
+6. SPECIFIC SAFEGUARDING ISSUES16

-7. RECORDS AND INFORMATION SHARING
+7. RECORDS AND INFORMATION SHARING23

 8. WORKING WITH PARENTS & CARERS

-9. CHILD PROTECTION CONFERENCES
+9. CHILD PROTECTION CONFERENCES25

-10. SAFER RECRUITMENT21
+10. SAFER RECRUITMENT

-11. SAFER WORKING PRACTICE22
+11. SAFER WORKING PRACTICE

-12. MANAGING ALLEGATIONS AGAINST STAFF & VOLUNTEERS23
+12. MANAGING ALLEGATIONS AGAINST STAFF & VOLUNTEERS

+13 USE OF PREMISES FOR NON ACADEMY EVENTS

-13 24 RELEVANT POLICIES
+14 RELEVANT POLICIES

-14. 25 STATUTORY FRAMEWORK
+15. STATUTORY FRAMEWORK

-pendix 1 Flowchart for raising safeguarding concerns about a child Error!
-Bookmark t defined.
+Appendix 1 Flowchart for raising safeguarding concerns about a child

-Tru st Safeguarding Policy August 2020
+Appendix 2: Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers

+Appendix 3 Local Safeguarding procedures38

-Appendix 2: Safeguarding Induction Sheet for new or supply staff and regular visitors or volunteers Appendix 4 Investigating complaints submitted through Ofsted protocol Appendix 5 Designated Safeguarding Lead Monthly Calendar Appendix 6 Job description and responsibilities of the Designated Safeguarding Lead 37 Appendix 7 Risk Assessment for Volunteers Appendix 8: Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting Appendix 9 Covid 19 Arrangements42
+Appendix 4 Investigating complaints submitted through Ofsted protocol39

+Appendix 5 Designated Safeguarding Lead Monthly Calendar

+Appendix 6 Job description and responsibilities of the Designated Safeguarding Lead 42

+Appendix 7 Risk Assessment for Volunteers44

+Appendix 8: Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting

+Appendix 9 Covid 19 Arrangements47

-1. PURPOSE & AIMS
+3. PURPOSE & AIMS

-- 1.1 The purpose of Open Academy safeguarding policy is to ensure every child who is a registered pupil at our Academy is safe and protected from harm.
-This means we will always work to: - Protect children and young people at our Academy from maltreatment; - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our Academy grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our Academy to have the best outcomes. - 1.2 This policy will give clear direction to staff, Trustees, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our Academy. - 1.3 Our Academy fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our Academy.
+- 3.8 The purpose of the Academy safeguarding policy is to ensure every child who is a registered pupil/student at our academy is safe and protected from harm.
+This means we will always work to: - Protect children and young people at our academy from maltreatment; - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our academy grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our academy to have the best outcomes.

+1.2 This policy will give clear direction to staff, Trustees, volunteers, visitors and parents about expected behaviour and our legal responsibility to safeguard and promote the welfare of all children at our academy.

+1.3 Our academy fully recognises the contribution it can make to protect children from harm and supporting and promoting the welfare of all children who are registered pupils at our academy.
 The elements of our policy are prevention, protection and support.

-- 1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from the Academy or who go missing from education particularly on repeat occasions.
-The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils/students and those who go missing, to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm. - 1.5 This policy applies to all pupils, staff, parents, governors, Trustees, volunteers and visitors.
+1.4 We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate safeguarding responses are in place for children who are absent from the academy or who go missing from education particularly on repeat occasions.
+The Attendance Lead will regularly liaise with the Designated Safeguarding Lead to discuss all persistently absent pupils/students and those who go missing, to identify the risk of abuse and neglect including sexual abuse or exploitation and to ensure that appropriate safeguarding responses have been put in place to reduce the risk of future harm.

+1.5 This policy applies to all pupils, staff, parents, governors, Trustees, volunteers and visitors.